TANANARIVE DUE (tah-nah-nah-REEVE doo) is an award-winning author who teaches Black Horror and Afrofuturism at UCLA.

-TANANARIVE DUE (tah-nah-nah-REEVE doo) is an award-winning author who teaches Black Horror and Afrofuturism at UCLA.
-She is an executive producer on Shudder's groundbreaking documentary Horror Noire: A History of Black Horror.
+She was an executive producer on Shudder's groundbreaking documentary Horror Noire: A History of Black Horror.
 She and her husband/collaborator, Steven Barnes, wrote "A Small Town" for Season 2 of Jordan Peele’s "The Twilight Zone" on Paramount Plus, and two segments of Shudder’s anthology film Horror Noire.
-They also co-wrote their upcoming Black Horror graphic novel The Keeper, illustrated by Marco Finnegan.
+They also co-wrote their Black Horror graphic novel The Keeper, illustrated by Marco Finnegan.
 Due and Barnes co-host a podcast, "Lifewriting: Write for Your Life!"
+She and her husband live with their son, Jason.

 ALSO BE SURE TO CHECK OUT THE LIFEWRITING PODCAST HERE.